SMC242/uni-notes/assignments/2A Essay.md

 4. What and how convincing are arguments to abolish prison?
 Critically address this question sociologically.

-> (Recommended Readings: See, in particular, the list of readings for [[Prisons]] topics (5 and 6) but feel free to draw in learning and resources from any other part of the Criminology block or the Sociology and Anthropology blocks.)
+> (Recommended Readings:: See, in particular, the list of readings for [[Prisons]] topics (5 and 6) but feel free to draw in learning and resources from any other part of the Criminology block or the Sociology and Anthropology blocks.)